prometheus-operator/prometheus-operator/TESTING.md

 KIND_CONTEXT=e2e make test-e2e-images
 ```

-#### Using podman with Kind
+###### Using podman with kind

 When running Kind on MacOS using [podman](https://podman.io), it is recommended to create podman machine with `4` CPUs and `8 GiB` memory.
 Less resources might cause end to end tests to fail because of lack of resources in the cluster.
-If you are using [podman-desktop](https://podman-desktop.io/docs/podman/creating-a-podman-machine), it is quite easy to create the podman machine or update the machine resource settings.

 ```shell
 podman machine init --cpus=4 --memory=8192 --rootful --now